More Useful Stuff

 Assume a crab-walk position with your heels beneath your knees and your palms beneath your shoulders.
 Lift your hips, raise your right hand and left leg, and try to touch your toes.
 Return to the starting position.
 Repeat with your left hand and right leg.
 That’s 1 rep. Do 10.

 Four-Way Bear Crawl

 Get on all fours with your hips up and your knees bent 90 degrees but only your hands and feet touching the floor.
-Crawl forward for 5 yards, right for 5 yards, backward for 5 yards, and left for 5 yards to complete a full square.
+Crawl forward for 5 metres, right for 5 metres, backward for 5 metres, and left for 5 metres to complete a full square.
 Repeat, reversing the directions (backward, left, forward, right).